VimWei/MarkURLdown/README.md

-# MarkItDown
+# MarkURLDown

-MarkItDown is a sophisticated desktop application designed to effortlessly convert web articles into clean, readable Markdown files.
-Built with a modular architecture and modern GUI framework, it's perfect for archiving content, creating a personal knowledge base, or preparing articles for publishing on platforms like Hugo, Jekyll, or Hexo.
+MarkURLDown is a sophisticated desktop application designed to effortlessly convert web articles into clean, readable Markdown files.
+Built with a modular architecture and modern GUI framework, it's perfect for archiving content, creating a personal knowledge base.

 ## Screenshots